riCompro/bigcommerce-email-templates-default/README.md

 ## Text Strings
 %%LNG_AC_ContactDetailsSubheading%%	 = "Contact Details"
+%%LNG_InvoicePendingPaymentText%% = "Your order requires payment before it can be finalized.
+Details on how to pay are shown below."
 ## Customer
 %%GLOBAL_CustomerName%% > Customer Full Name
 %%GLOBAL_ChangedCustomerFields%% > Array of Changes to a customer